lucee/lucee-docs/docs/03.reference/01.functions/getmetadata/_arguments/object.md

-A component, user-defined function, query object, XML, ... .
+A component, user-defined function, query object, XML, etc.

 Within a CFC, the parameter can also specify the This scope